-2. The raw file has to have the name of the lens mentioned in its EXIF data.
-If you use a lens of the same brand as the camera, it is usually the case.
+2. The raw file has to have the lens data mentioned in its EXIF data.
+If you use a lens of the same brand as the camera or the lens is an auto focus lens, that is usually the case.

 3. A lens profile of the used lens has to be available.
 If you installed the latest version of Adobe DNG Converter, Adobe Camera Raw has access to the latest lens profiles.

 4. If the photo was taken with a focal length near 50mm (this value can be different for different cameras), no lens correction is necessary, so none will be applied.